Hoosier Lotto Exposed — Good Odds & Guaranteed Jackpot

-This isn’t one of the big lotteries at the same time with those kinds of odds, it does suggest that the jackpot is won more.
-The jackpot starts at the US $1 million and after two draws without a winner, US $500,000 is added each draw until the jackpot is won.
+This isn’t one of the big lotteries simultaneously with those kinds of odds; it suggests that the jackpot is won more.
+The jackpot starts at the US $1 million, and after two draws without a winner, US $500,000 is added to each draw until the jackpot is won.
 Hoosier Lotto is played biweekly, Wednesday and Saturday, so it does have the potential to grow, though not based on how many people are playing.
-Its record jackpot was US$54.4 million (2007) with average rollover jackpots at the US $5.6 million.
+Its record jackpot was US$54.4 million (2007), with average rollover jackpots at the US $5.6 million.

 Getting Your Money

 Prizes are paid out either in an annuity of 35 years or a lump sum.
 Lump sums are discounted based on an estimated value, which means players will not see the actual amount of the full jackpot.

 The Tax Man Cometh

 It is important to remember this is a taxable lottery.
 For US citizens, this means a 25 % federal tax on prizes over $5,000 with a state tax of 3.5% on prizes over the US $1,200.
 For non-US residents, the federal tax is 30%.

 Hoosier Lotto – The Game

-Players choose 6 numbers from 1 to 48 which is what increases the odds compared to some other lotteries, as well there is no bonus ball.
+Players choose 6 numbers from 1 to 48, which increases the odds compared to some other lotteries; there is no bonus ball.
 Players can play multiple lines, either choosing their own favorite numbers or doing a quick pick where the machine randomly selects numbers.

 The Rest of the Money at Hoosier Lotto

 Hoosier Lotto is run to support various projects within the State of Indiana.
 This is an officially run lottery by the State.
 To date, prizes paid to players is US 9.2 billion with transfers to the state of Indiana of US $4.3 billion, Build Indiana Fund US $3 billion, Teachers’ Retirement Fund $705 million, Police Officers’ and Firefighters’ Pension and Disability Funds US $517 million with the rest going to small projects and retailer commissions.

 Customer Service at Hoosier Lotto